leo0514/vpc-on-classic-network/about-network.md

 ### Use VPN for secure external connectivity
 {: #use-vpn}

-Virtual Private Network (VPN) service is available for users to connect to their IBM Cloud VPC from the Internet, securely.
+Virtual Private Network (VPN) service is available for users to connect to their {{site.data.keyword.vpc_short}} from the Internet, securely.

 **VPN Capabilities**
+  * Ability to associate a VPN service to a {{site.data.keyword.vpc_short}}.
   * Ability to CRUD (Create, Read, Update and Delete) VPN service (site-to-site IPSEC VPN) for handling data transfer.
-  * Ability to associate VPN service to a customer's IBM Cloud VPC or virtual network.
-  * Ability to identify customer's on-site subnets either by static definition or by dynamic routing.
+  * Uses static routes to identify on-site subnets.
   * Support for secure ciphers such as SHA256, AES, 3DES, IKEv2.
-  * Built-in service reliability.
+  * Built-in service reliability and high availability.
   * Continuous monitoring of VPN connection health.
   * Support for both initiator and responder modes; that is, traffic may be initiated from either side of the tunnel.